• Skip to primary navigation

 Revisit the checklist each year to modify tasks.

-After you complete your customized checklist, make a note in February to revisit the checklist and add the updated tasks that need completing.
-This will help you keep your checklist relevant from year to year and remind you of the jobs coming up.
+After you complete your customized checklist, make a note in February to revisit the checklist and add the updated tasks that need to be completed.
+This will help you keep your checklist relevant from year to year and remind you of upcoming jobs.

 Spring Cleaning Checklist Example